dantechguy/p2project/dissertation/log.md

 render(env)
 ```

 These are both almost the same.
-But with the principle that the wrapper only needs to modify the output, we sho8ld go with the one where inputs are sent to the inner-most module.
+But with the principle that the wrapper only needs to modify the output, we should go with the one where inputs are sent to the inner-most module.

 But these modules aren't generalisable at all.
 The extrapolator and interpolator both depend on the Env object completely.
 Is there some way to generalise them?
 |